Jesse Walker (Methodist)

+Early life

 Walker was born into a Baptist family, but he joined the Methodist Church at the age of 10.
-With little money and materials Walker was given the gift of some Illinois trees to be used as logs for the construction of the first Methodist church in Missouri.
-The local Episcopalians had lost their pastor and decided to donate their pulpit and pews.
-This first church measured 25 by 30 feet.
-Jesse Walker was also the founder of the Methodist Episcopal Church in Illinois and Missouri.
-He has been considered perhaps the Methodist Church's most pioneer frontier preacher as between 1802 to 1835 he served from Tennessee to Missouri and from Southern Illinois to Wisconsin.
-Walker was also instrumental in spreading Christianity to the Native American Indians.

-Walker had married Susannah Webly who was from a staunch Virginia Episcopalian family.
+Walker married Susannah Webly, who was from a staunch Virginia Episcopalian family.
 The native Virginia couple traveled to North Carolina and then Tennessee, settling near Nashville.
 Walker supported his family by dressing furs and preparing deer-hides, the most common material for clothing in this era.

+Methodist ministry

+Walker was also the founder of the Methodist Episcopal Church in Illinois and Missouri.
+He has been considered perhaps the Methodist Church's most pioneer frontier preacher as between 1802 and 1835 he served from Tennessee to Missouri and from Southern Illinois to Wisconsin.
+Walker was also instrumental in spreading Christianity to the Native Americans.

+Illinois

 He preached in Tennessee and Kentucky until 1806 when presiding elder William McKendree selected Walker to be the lone Methodist representative for Illinois as the previous appointee did not fill out the year, making him the fourth Methodist preacher appointed to this state.